Whistler Valley Trail

 You dont need a fancy bike to ride the Valley Trail.
 Aside from some sections through Lost Lake, the trail is paved.
 Hybrid bikes, rigid bikes and mountain bikes are all suitable for moving around, but there are other options for pedalling in Whistler:

 The latest biking craze, fat bikes are rigid frames with wider than normal tires that run at very low pressure.
 They are suitable for cruising the Valley Trail in summer, but they really shine when the snow falls.
-Many locals use them in winter to ride on the snow along the Valley Trail and at Whistler Olympic Park (restrictons apply - this is a multi-use area).
+Many locals use them in winter to ride on the snow along the Valley Trail.

 Electric bicycles are a popular ways to see the Village.
 E-bikes are equipped with a battery pack and motor for assistance with pedalling.
 The extra power means people can pedal farther and see more in any given day.